Atika-Syeda/TongueSegmentation/README.md

 Deep Learning for Computer Vision final project

 ## Summary
-Image segmentation of soft-body object using various convolution neural networks.
+Image segmentation of soft-body object using different convolution neural networks.
+This project uses data from high-speed imaging camera and performs image segmentation to identify/track a soft-body object (tongue) from static images of mouse face recorded from a bottom view camera.
+The project compared various segmentation neural networks (UNet, UNet++, DeepLabV3) to find a model with the best generalization and test accuracy for the image segmentation task.

 ## Project setup